aad8ya/102-Flower-Species-Classifier-using-CNN/README.md

 This is a CNN classifier that classifies 102 species of flowers.

-Use train.py to train data and test.py for testing.
+Use train.py to train data and test.py for testing. futils.py is the backend code required for the program.